JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1988_04.md

 Rejoice in the Lord always!

-## Journal Of Uranta S Brotherhood
+## Journal Of Urantia S Brotherhood

 ## I. Ascension Thursday-Asking For What?